98WAY/CrowdTangle_API_Scraping/README.md

 group_posts.csv: Facebook groups public posts sorted by group and date from most recent to oldest for each group, 19490 posts in total

 ## Example
-main.py under CT_Scrape shows an example to scrape all public posts ranging from 2019/12/31 to 2023/06/22 based on UTC timezone with given
-CrowdTangle API token and list id of potential extremist pages or groups.
+main.py shows an example to scrape all public posts ranging from 2019/12/31 to 2023/06/22 based on UTC timezone with given CrowdTangle API token and list id of potential extremist pages or groups.
+The optional functions of fliter by US Eastern timezone, group by account, sort by date is also given in main.py.

 Failed to find Heinz-Christian Strache | Facebook, Tom Sunic in CrowdTAngle

 Further data process are in Dtaprocess branch.